hehrich/automated-twin-tracking/README.md

 Input Data: Part 1 creates a new directory "twinfiles" and exports lammps.dump files to the same.
 These files are the required input for part 2.

 ## Sample Data
-For testing and demonstration purposes, a sample lammps.dump file is included in the testfiles directory.
+For testing and demonstration purposes, sample lammps.dump files are included in the 'testfiles' directory.

 ## Contributing
 Contributions and improvements to this tool are welcome!
 Feel free to fork this repository or make changes.